If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 Medium roast on the left.
 Dark roast on the right

-My top 8 best coffee beans for Hario V60
+My top 8 best coffee beans for Hario V60 in 2026

-Below, you can find an easy overview that includes a few more favorites I think every pour over lover should try at least once!
+Below, you can find an easy overview that includes a few more favorites I think every pour over lover should try at least once:

 CoffeeCoffee roastTasting notesBest for